Nexus 7 (2013)

-The second-generation Nexus 7, also commonly referred to as the Nexus 7 (2013), is a mini tablet computer co-developed by Google and Asus that runs the Android operating system.
-It is the second of three tablets in the Google Nexus tablet series (Nexus 7 (2012), Nexus 7 (2013), and the Nexus 9), the Nexus family including both phones and tablets running essentially stock Android which were originally marketed for developer testing but later marketed by Google to consumers as well, all of which were built by various original equipment manufacturer partners.
+The second-generation Nexus 7 (also commonly referred to as the Nexus 7 (2013)), is a mini tablet computer co-developed by Google and Asus that runs the Android operating system.
+It is the third of four tablets in the Google Nexus tablet series (Nexus 7 (2012), Nexus 10, Nexus 7 (2013), and the Nexus 9), the Nexus family including both phones and tablets running essentially stock Android which were originally marketed for developer testing but later marketed by Google to consumers as well, all of which were built by various original equipment manufacturer partners.
 Following the success of the original Nexus 7, this second generation of the device was released on July 26, 2013, four days earlier than the originally scheduled date due to early releases from various retailers.
 The tablet was the first device to ship with Android 4.3.

 The second iteration of the 7.0 in tablet, code named "Razor", has various upgrades from the previous generation, including a 1.5 GHz quad-core Snapdragon S4 Pro processor, 2 GB of RAM, a pixel display (323 pixels per inch; 127 px/cm), dual cameras (1.2 MP front, 5 MP rear), stereo speakers, built-in inductive Qi wireless charging, and a SlimPort (via micro USB connector) capable of full high-definition video output to an external display.